 Lots of homebuyers will be reluctant to buy a property that either has a flat roof or has a garage or extension with one because of the maintenance issues.

-However, if the roof has been properly maintained then you should not be reluctant or nervous about buying the property.
+However, if it has been properly maintained then you should not be reluctant or nervous about buying the property.

-Firstly, it’s important to ask the home seller whether they have maintained their flat roof effectively and a full survey will highlight any potential issues that the roof may have – this survey could be invaluable if the surveyor raises any potentially expensive issues.
+Firstly, it’s important to ask the home seller whether they have maintained it effectively and a full survey will highlight any potential issues – this survey could be invaluable if the surveyor raises any potentially expensive issues.

 Insuring a property that has a flat roof

-In addition, you may find that many home insurance firms will be reluctant to insure a property that has a flat roof over worries about the ongoing necessary maintenance – and whether the previous owners have left behind a problem because they failed to maintain their flat roof properly.
+In addition, you may find that many home insurance firms will be reluctant to insure a property that has a flat roof over worries about the ongoing necessary maintenance – and whether the previous owners have left behind a problem because they failed to maintain it properly.

 You may also find that as a home buyer that you need to use a specialist non-standard home insurance broker to provide relevant insurance coverage for your home.